 * The S-70 Black Hawk was a significant step forward in utility helicopter capability for the US Army when it was developed in the mid-1970s.
-Since that time, it has also proven useful for other roles, such as search and rescue, special operations, medical evacuation, and electronics warfare, and has been acquired by military services around the world.
+Since that time, it has also proven useful for other roles, such as search and rescue, special operations, medical evacuation, and electronics warfare; it has been acquired by military services around the world.

 * The Bell UH-1 Huey series of helicopters served the US Army very well in Vietnam, but even as the conflict was heating up in the mid-1960s, the Army was beginning to think about a replacement.
 As the war wound down late in the decade, the search for a replacement helicopter came to the top of the queue, and the Army issued a request for industry proposals for the "Utility Tactical Transport Aircraft System (UTTAS)" in January 1972, specifying new levels of performance, survivability, and maintainability.